pquerna/hurl/README.md

 `hurl` provides a suite of network benchmarking and result analytic tools.

-You can start using `hurl` with commands similar to Apache Bench `ab`, but as your needs grow, it exposes a framework for much more complicated and intense test plans.
+You can start using `hurl` with commands similar to Apache Bench `ab`, but as your needs grow, it exposes a framework for more complicated and large scale test plans, including distributing work across many machines.

 ## Installation